bogdancstrike/kafka-workers/README.md

 ## Usage

-To create a new consumer, you only need to modify the `process()` function.
+To create a new consumer, you only need to modify the `process()` method.
 The rest of the code handles the Kafka consumer-producer logic and error handling.

 ### Running the Consumer